Alfresco/docs-alfresco/insight-engine/latest/using/reports/index.md

     Alternatively, you can pass `REPO_PROTOCOL`, `REPO_HOST`, and `REPO_PORT` to the script from the command line.
 For example, `REPO_PROTOCOL=https REPO_HOST=myhost REPO_PORT=8443./substituter.sh`.
 You don't have to pass all the variables just the ones you want to override.
 The default values are: `REPO_PROTOCOL=http, REPO_HOST=localhost, and REPO_PORT=8080`.
 The port number, context path or other properties can be changed in `ZEPPELIN_HOME/conf/zeppelin-env.sh` on Unix like systems (or `ZEPPELIN_HOMEconfzeppelin-env.cmd` for Microsoft Windows).
 See [Apache Zeppelin Configuration](https://zeppelin.apache.org/docs/0.7.3/install/configuration.html){:target="_blank"} for a full list of properties.

-4. To start the Alfresco Insight Zeppelin Server, run:
+4. To start the Insight Zeppelin Server, run:

     On Unix like systems: `ZEPPELIN_HOME/bin/zeppelin-daemon.sh`